A Kriegsmarine were in the process of building a heavy detection station consisting of a Mammut Fu.MO 51 device on a V143 bunker.

 Mammut Fu.MO 51.

-Bunker type is a V143 Mammutstand, a multi roomed bunker to hold a large radar array.
+Bunker type is a V143 Mammutstand, a multi room bunker to hold a large radar array.
 This type just sent out a large beam, imagine it being dark and you switch on a light switch.
 When a ship/aircraft passed through it.
 A shadow would show up.
 Very like the British Chain Home radar.
 It could not sweep the sky like the more modern types.

 V143 plan..